andriokha/phpdocs_generators/README.md

 ![Doctum output](/images/doctum.png)

 **Pros**
-* Easy to use and automate
+* Very easy to use and automate
-* Nice looking default theme and easy to subtheme
+* Nice looking default theme
+* Very easy to subtheme
 * Can switch branches and generates all different versions in one go
 * Search functionality built-in
+* Links to actual repo when trying to view code

 **Cons**
-* Not playing well with programmatic (not object oriented) code. ie: functions on *.module files not documented or not linked ** Everything should be on a namespace
+* Not playing well with procedural code (not object oriented).
+Issue: https://github.com/code-lts/doctum/issues/38
 * Fails on large codebases, sometimes.
+Fix for this: https://github.com/code-lts/doctum/pull/36
 * No paginated output